jpegleg/enchantress/README.md

 ## Using enchantress as a library

 While enchantress is a tool, the functions are also exposed as a library as of v0.1.4.

+As of v0.1.6, GCM mode functions are in the library as well.
+These functions have the same name but with `aead_` in front, so `encrypt_file` is the CTR version and `aead_encrypt_file` is the GCM version.

 We can add enchantress to another Rust project with: